Generate pseudonoise sequence

 Implementation pane, the output data type is the ideal

 minimum one-bit size, i.e.,

 ufix(1).
 For all other

-integer, the output data type is selected based on Interpret
+Smallest integer, the output data type is selected

-bits, and the settings used in the Hardware Implementation pane
+Number of packed bits, and the settings used in the

-For all other selections, it is a signed or unsigned integer with
+other selections, it is a signed or unsigned integer with the smallest